Library: 10,000 hours of shows and movies

 - How to watch the Marvel movies in order

 As this HBO Max review first explained, the service had a rough go of it at first, but its availability issues are sorted as HBO Max is now on Roku, and Fire TV too.
-That being said, we still hope to see them fix some omissions in its library, as HBO Max may feel more incomplete than Max'd out.
+That being said, the new HBO Max apps are finally fixing their platform bugginess, which is very good news.

 HBO Max pricing and availability